 Physician Orders for Life Sustaining Treatment (POLST)

 POLST is a standardized medical order form that indicates the specific types of life-sustaining treatment you do or do not want if seriously ill.
 POLST is a physician order and must be completed and signed by your physician.
 As a physician order, it is placed in your medical record.
 Emergency personnel, such as paramedics, EMTs and ER physicians, must follow these orders.
-POLST compliments your advance directives and is not intended to replace it.
+POLST complements your advance directives and is not intended to replace it.
 POLST is not available in every state.

 What are advance directives?